 Fortunately there are ways to increase collagen that are fairly simple.

 - Diet is the most vital step in promoting healthy collagen.
-Begin by eating foods rich in protein - legumes, nuts + wholegrains.
-Foods containing beta-carotene can also help - pumpkin, carrots, spinach + parsley.
+Eat foods rich in protein - legumes, nuts + wholegrains.
+Beta-carotene also helps - pumpkin, carrots, spinach + parsley.
 Vitamin C supports the process of collagen formation, so munch on broccoli, berries + fruit.
 Beans, cabbage + garlic are rich in sulphur to help maintain skin integrity.
-Almonds + walnuts are also foods that work from within to improve your skin's health.
+Almonds + walnuts also work from within to improve your skin's health.

 - Hydration.
-Keeping your skin hydrated with water, plant foods + hydrating skin care is possibly the easiest way to boost collagen.
-The more hydrated your skin is, the better environment is created for collagen to thrive.
-Try a spritz for a beautiful hydration boost.
-These are packed with natural nutrients combined with flower essences to relax your mood.
-Our face moisturisers also contain natural hydration... floral waters, extracts + oils.
+Keeping your skin hydrated with water, a diet rich in plant foods + hydrating skin care is possibly the easiest way to boost collagen.
+The more hydrated your skin is, the better the environment is for collagen to thrive.
+Try a spritz, either Desert Rain or Sanctia, for a hydration boost.
+Packed with flower essences, spritzing relaxes your mood.
+Our face moisturisers also contain natural hydration... floral waters, native extracts + oils.

 - Skincare made with chemicals sits on the top of the skin + doesn’t allow nutrients to penetrate.
 All the goodness is counter-acted by the chemical irritants.
 If you want to maintain the longevity of your skin, natural products contain the vitamins, proteins + actives your skin requires without the glycols + silicones that come from the chemical industry.

 There are plenty of collagen supplements on offer but collagen needs a living organism to function so taking it internally won’t always have the desired effect.

-The collagen molecule also doesn’t penetrate the skin, it just sits on the surface.
+The collagen molecule doesn’t penetrate the skin, it just sits on the surface.
 You need to choose skincare containing amino acids that deliver to the deeper layers of the dermis for that plumping effect.